yiisoft/yii-debug/README.md

 ### `debug/reset`

-The command clean all collected data.
+The `debug/reset` command cleans all collected data.
 It's similar to `rm -rf runtime/debug` if you use file storage, but may be also useful if you use another storage driver.

 ### Unit testing